 You should try to avoid kicking up the silt here since a careless hand or leg in poor visibility could bring your skin into contact with one of the many resident lionfish, a very painful sensation.
 Other pleasurable sights here include eels, cuttlefish and anthias on what is a very rewarding wreck dive, if not one that allows too much penetration.

-Despite bearing the worst of the 1992 tsunami that hit Flores, Babi Island is a surprisingly good dive.
+Despite bearing the worst of the 1992 tsunami, Babi Island is a surprisingly good dive.
 The tsunami killed one thousand inhabitants when the wave swept over the island but, over a decade later, the reef wall is now in pristine condition.
 Although the wall drops down to a depth of about 50 metres, visibility can be so good that it is sometimes possible to see the sea floor from the surface.
 A more usual visibility is about 15 metres.
 This site includes snappers, angelfish, parrotfish and damselfish.
 There are several species of moray eel as well as ribbon eels.

 All along the wall, there is a good covering of soft corals, sponges and the brightly coloured crinoids that like to jump off the wall to attach themselves to wetsuits of unsuspecting scuba divers who get too close.
 Numerous sea apples add splashes of gold, blue and red colours.
 The extent of the regeneration of the reef is highlighted by the number of gorgonian seafans along the wall, the biggest ones found at depths of 35m and below.
 This can be an excellent drift dive when currents are strong.